NikolaiKrustev03/slot-machine/docs/README.md

 # Slot Machine

-Welcome to the Slot Machine project!
+Welcome to my Slot Machine project!
 This repository contains a slot machine game built with JavaScript, HTML, and CSS.
-Below you'll find information on how to set up and use the project, as well as details on contributing and licensing.
+Below you'll find information on how to set up and use the project, as well as its features.

 ## Table of Contents